 So there is quite a wide variety of interpretations for the first half, but what about leigh?
 There is a consensus that the second half of Satterly is lea, leah, lēah, leáh, lege, leigh, or ley which is an Old English word meaning woodland clearing, open place in a wood, or glade.
 In English topography the word is generally applied to an open field, meadow, or pasture.

-Other works used can be found in Satterly References.
+More references can be found in Satterly references.

 Cronecken der Sassen.
 1492. https://commons.wikimedia.org/wiki/File:Earliest_appearance_of_Krodo_Sachsenchronik_1492.jpg